terminal-nerds/website/.github/PULL_REQUEST_TEMPLATE/client-fix.md

 and for easier navigation?
 Such as:
 - link to the official documentation or the specific section in it
-- blog post or something similar to provide additional
+- blog posts or something similar
 - ... other
 -->